rodekruis/espocrm-template-shelter/README.md

 ## Introduction

-The **Shelter Data Mangement template** can be used in hosting and rental programs.
+The **Shelter Data Mangement template** is a data management solution based on EspoCRM for humanitarian organizations to manage their data in hosting and rental programs.

-It should be used together with the [People Affected Management (PAM)](https://github.com/rodekruis/espocrm-template-pam/tree/main) template.
+This template should be used together with the [People Affected Management (PAM)](https://github.com/rodekruis/espocrm-template-pam/tree/main) template.

 #### Why Shelter template?
 Management of information is a critical aspect within a shelter program.
 It is essential to have a system that is **secure**, **easy to use**, **fast to set up**, and **customizable** to the needs of your organization.
 The shelter template is designed to meet these requirements.
 It offers: